 Winter can throw curveballs, especially if you are doing one of winter’s extreme sports.
 So it’s smart to have travel insurance that covers medical stuff and also trip changes or cancelations.
 Take the time to read through all the insurance details so you know what’s what.

 Lastly, keep a digital and paper copy of your plans.
 It should have all the addresses, phone numbers, and reservations.
-Share this with a friend or family member you trust; it’s like having an extra layer of safety in case something goes awry.

 List of Travel Documents You Will Want to Pack for Winter Travel: